deep-entertainment/safehouse/design/gdd.md

 ## Location

 The game takes place in a New Jersey suburb.
-The place is merely a setting though and has no further importance for the game itself.
+The place is merely a setting, and has no significance for the game itself.

 ## Game structure